daniellecrobinson/Data-Rescue-PDX/CONTRIBUTING.md

 Like you're saying:
 :wave: **HEY EVERYONE!
 CHECK THIS OUT!** :wave:

-Then a few people will check your metadata to give you :thumps up:, adding an additional level of validation.
+Then a few people will check your metadata to give you :thumpsup: :thumpsup:, adding an additional level of validation.

 For this project, we are using issues to track contributions.
 Later we can extract the all data from the all the issues you create.
 If you have a question or concern, you can add an issue not related to metadata and tag the organizers or ping us on Slack (see [Get in touch](#how-to-get-in-touch) below).
 GitHub has a nice set of help pages if you're looking for more information about [discussing projects in issues][link_discussingissues].